California Penal Code 368 – Elder Abuse Law: Legal Guide & Defense Strategies

 Speak With a Los Angeles Elder Abuse Defense Lawyer

-Elder abuse allegations can damage your reputation, career, and freedom.
-Prosecutors aggressively pursue these cases, and early intervention by a criminal defense attorney can significantly affect the outcome.
+Elder abuse allegations can permanently damage your reputation, your career, and your freedom.
+Because California prosecutors aggressively pursue these cases, early intervention by a criminal defense attorney can make a major difference in the outcome of your case.